tigera-solutions/cc-aks-security-compliance-workshop/README.md

 By default, all traffic is allowed between the pods in a cluster.
 First, let's test connectivity between application components and across application stacks.
 All of these tests should succeed as there are no policies in place.

 a.
-Test connectivity between workloads within each namespace, use dev and hipstershop namespaces as example
+Test connectivity between workloads within each namespace, use dev and default namespaces as example

    ```bash
    # test connectivity within dev namespace, the expected result is "HTTP/1.1 200 OK"